 use spacing between words that reflects the size of the letters.

 Learning to read

 By now, your child should have learned all the phonetics sounds and should be reading reasonably well at a basic level.
 Good reading continues throughout life, but the focus will be on developing fluency and accuracy.
 Learning how to read is not explicitly taught in our year 2 programme as we assume that your child has passed the Year 1 Phonics Screening Test.
-If they have not, please look at what we offer in our year 1 programme and book a one to one slot.
+If they have not, please look at what we offer in our year 1 programme to see if this is a good fit for your chil.

 Reading to Learn

 The size of the text will be becoming increasingly smaller as your child develops their reading skill.
 Vocabulary will become increasingly more challenging and question styles will be a lot broader and more sophisticated.
 We build on the work carried out in our year 1 programme and children will be working though books from turquoise, purple, gold, white and possibly lime.
 We develop comprehension skills learnt during year 1 and help children to identify different question styles.